dlang-community/D-YAML/doc/html/_sources/tutorials/yaml_syntax.txt

 `Chapter 2 of the YAML specification <http://yaml.org/spec/1.1/#id857168>`_ or the `Wikipedia page <http://en.wikipedia.org/wiki/YAML>`_.

-YAML is a data serialization format designed to be as human readable as possible.
+YAML is a data serialization format designed for human readability.
 YAML is a recursive acronym for "YAML Ain't Markup Language".

 YAML is similar to JSON, and in fact, JSON is a subset of YAML 1.2; but YAML has some more advanced features and is easier to read.
-However, YAML is also more difficult to parse (and probably somewhat slower).
+However, it is also more difficult to parse (and probably somewhat slower).
 Data is stored in mappings (associative arrays), sequences (lists) and scalars (single values).
-Data structure hierarchy either depends on indentation (block context, similar to Python code), or nesting of brackets and braces (flow context, similar to JSON).
+Data structure hierarchy depends either on indentation (block context, similar to Python code), or nesting of brackets and braces (flow context, similar to JSON).
 YAML comments begin with ``#`` and continue until the end of line.